Barsik-Barbosik/Tone-Mutant/README.md

 ## License
 This project is licensed under the LGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.

+This project includes some code adapted from Tone Tyrant for Casio, which is licensed under the [MIT License](https://github.com/michgz/tonetyrant/blob/master/LICENSE).

 This software uses PySide2, which is licensed under the LGPLv3 and GPLv2 licenses.
 For details, see [PySide2 Licensing](https://wiki.qt.io/Qt_for_Python_Licensing).
 The underlying Qt framework, utilized via PySide2, is licensed under the LGPLv3, GPLv3, and commercial licenses.
 For more information, visit the [Qt Licensing page](https://www.qt.io/licensing/).

 This software uses Python-RtMidi, which is distributed under the [MIT License](https://github.com/SpotlightKid/python-rtmidi/blob/master/LICENSE.md).
 RtMidi is distributed under a [modified MIT License](https://github.com/SpotlightKid/python-rtmidi/blob/master/LICENSE.md).

-This software may be compiled using [Nuitka](https://nuitka.net/), an optimizing Python compiler.
+This software may be compiled using Nuitka, an optimizing Python compiler.
 Nuitka is distributed under the Apache License 2.0.
 For details, see the [Nuitka License page](https://nuitka.net/pages/license.html).

 Button icons used in this software are licensed under a Creative Commons Attribution-Share Alike 3.0 License.
-Ownership and copyright of the icons remains the property of Aha-Soft.
+Ownership and copyright of the icons remains the property of [Aha-Soft](http://www.aha-soft.com/free-icons/).

 **Company and product names used in this software may be registered trademarks of others.**